MATERIALS

 *For ingredient characteristics only.

-Vitamin C helps minimize the look of dark spots by reducing excess melanin activity, while also supporting the skin’s defense against UV-related oxidative stress.
+Vitamin C helps minimize the look of dark spots by helping to visibly balance skin tone, while also supporting the skin’s resilience against oxidative stress from environmental factors.

 Melanin is produced in melanocytes and moves to the skin surface